 The Snuggle-Pedic Bamboo Adjustable Pillow is made by an online health products company called Relief-Mart, Inc. Snuggle-Pedic is a subsidiary of Relief-Mart.

-The company says all of their products – and support products – are developed with the supervision of Dr. Rick Swartzburg, D.C., author of the #1 Back Pain Site and Memory Foam Mattress.org.
+The company says all of its products – and support products – are developed with the supervision of Dr. Rick Swartzburg, D.C., author of the #1 Back Pain Site and Memory Foam Mattress.org.